Search by category, archive or keyword

 More importantly and regardless of the quantities and frequency of alcohol consumption, there are behaviors that occur in almost every drug addict and alcoholic.
 These behaviors include:

-- Selfishness: Utter disregard for how their actions affect others.
+Selfishness: Utter disregard for how their actions affect others.
 The alcoholic acts as if they are the only person being hurt.
-Almost every decision they make involves only their needs and no consideration of the welfare of others.
+Almost every decision they make involves only their needs and no consideration for the welfare of others.

-- Resentments & Victim: Similar to blaming others, alcoholics continuously flip the script on seeking help so they can secretly remain victims and hold onto resentments.
+Resentments & Victim: Similar to blaming others, alcoholics continuously flip the script on seeking help so they can secretly remain victims and hold onto resentments.
 It doesn’t matter to them what they did to someone else.
 They are only interested in what you did to them and how you reacted to them.
-They have zero ability to see what they did to set the ball rolling and keep the ball rolling in regards to the problem(s).
+They have zero ability to see what they did to set the ball rolling and continue regarding the problem(s).

-- Dishonesty: Alcoholics will lie when the truth will suit them better.
+Dishonesty: Alcoholics will lie when the truth suits them better.
 Through their distorted perception of reality, they seek to spin the story as they see it.

-- Ego & External Validation: Alcoholics can not do enough to have their egos stroked and to have others notice their accomplishments and material possessions.
+Ego & External Validation: Alcoholics cannot do enough to have their egos stroked and to have others notice their accomplishments and material possessions.
 The alcoholic feels as if the world would not function properly if they were not here.
-Everything everyone else is doing could be done differently and better if others were to just see it their way and take their suggestions.
-There are also not enough ways for the alcoholic to look better externally to cover the internal voids they have.
-They almost always try to impress others so the perception of them is different or favorable to them.
+Everything everyone else is doing could be done differently and better if others were just to see it their way and take their suggestions.
+There are also not enough ways for alcoholics to look better externally to cover the internal voids they have.
+They always try to impress others, so their perception of them is different or favorable to them.

 Assessment Instruments for an Alcoholic

 There are several tools that help determine one’s severity rating based on an assessment.
 We believe these assessments should focus more on the behaviors above, and unfortunately, they do not.